githubmaster-jpg/chatbot/README.md

 note: you can only ask about one topic at a time

+# trivia
+Ask the chatbot about ***trivia*** and you might learn something new about AI!

 # exiting program
 Simply type in ***exit*** or close the program

+# conversation log
+Chatbot now logs your conversation with it.
+A text file will be created in your current directory, and from there you can view current and past interactions.

 # example of use
 ```diff